concerning the Old Testament and the New Testament, in regards

 which all can be obtained by LOVING ONE ANOTHER.

-Jeremiah clearly prophesied that there would one
+Jeremiah clearly prophesied that there

 day be a New Covenant, because Israel would brake the old one, they